Two Days in Moab, Utah a Detailed Itinerary

 Mesa Arch

-Every morning, pretty much year-round, photographers line up an hour before sunrise to jostle for position to get that perfect shot with a sunstar through the arch as the sun rises.
+Every morning, pretty much year-round, photographers line up an hour before sunrise to jostle for position to get that perfect shot with a Sunstar through the arch as the sun rises.

 Then, thirty minutes later, there’s basically nobody around.
 Mid-morning – an hour or so after sunrise – is probably the best time to be here.